BRYN4444/HitmanRoulette/README.md

 ### Latest Updates:

+**September 27, 2021**
+* **HITMAN:**
+  * **A Gilded Cage:**
+    * **Contracts Mode Targets:** 175 more added.
+Updated the images of the existing ones with their HITMAN III versions.
+    * **Photo Objectives:** 9 added.
+  * Other Small Updates:
+    * **A Gilded Cage - "Car in the Garage" Exit:** Renamed to "Consulate Car" to better reflect the location.
+* **Other Fixes:**
+  * Some Roulette Settings were displaying incorrect selections when refreshing/reloading (not hard refreshing/reloading) the page.
+  * Added slightly more text under the "Compatibility & Issues" section of the "About & Help" page.
+Clarifying elimination possibilities for later sequels and how Contracts Mode may generate challenging Roulettes.
+  * Fixed spelling mistakes throughout Contracts Mode Target Intel for every mission.
+Also, replaced every mention of "washroom" with "bathroom" for consistency.
+* **Current Plans:**
+  * Slowly going through H1 & H2 to add/update Contract Mode Target images and find more Extra/Photo Objectives.
+Personal issues and other games got in the way of updates here for a while, sorry.

+---

 **September 16, 2021**
 * **HITMAN:**
   * **The Author:**
     * **Photo Objectives:** 5 added.
   * Other Small Updates:
     * **A Gilded Cage / A House Build on Sand - "Marketplace Gate" Exit:** Renamed to "West Market Gates" to better reflect the location's direction and name within Hitman 2/3.
+	* **Another Life / A Bitter Pill - Extra Objectives:** "Ring Whittleton Creek" and "Snail Mail" were mislabeled.
 * **Other Fixes:**
   * CSS for "Old Town Gate" exit wasn't updated following the previous renaming, so the images weren't showing up.
   * Recentered the image used for the "Lighthouse: Dusk" Photo Objective in Landslide.
-* **Current Plans:**
-  * Slowly going through H1 & H2 to add/update Contract Mode Target images and find more Extra/Photo Objectives.
-Personal issues and other games got in the way of updates here for a while, sorry.

 ---